johanesalxd/data-clean-room-demo/README.md

     Open `dcr_data_generator/main.py` and update the `WRITE_PROJECT_ID` variable with your Google Cloud project ID.

 2.  **Create and Sync the Virtual Environment:**
     From the root of this project directory, run the following command.
-This will create a local virtual environment (`.venv`) and install the required dependencies (`google-cloud-bigquery`).
+This will create a local virtual environment (`.venv`) and install the required dependencies.
     ```sh
     uv sync
     ```